Skip to main content

 Prior to their departure, international mobile staff undergo a preparatory training organized by MSF.
 The course is one week long and is offered about seven times a year.
 In addition, there is a week of preparatory training for specific technical areas such as supply, logistics, HR and finance.
 This course is compulsory and costs are covered by MSF.

-Preparatory courses for medical staff
+Preparatory courses for medical personnel

 • Global health